 Friends, I’m so excited about sharing this Proverbs 31 Bible Study with you!
 You’ve probably never seen Proverbs 31 explained like this!
 And I’m certain God is going to bless this study.
+Plus, with each lesson, you’ll find a printable workbook to download and print.
 So join me, will you?

 Proverbs 31 is such a rich and deep passage of Scripture that is often overlooked or misunderstood.

 As a young Christian woman, I remember reading Proverbs 31 for the first time and being very intrigued by the words and longed to understand it deeper.

 I believe that God’s Word is still relevant today and this passage is no different.
 There is so much to learn in these few verses!